codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 </details>

-With the cointainer running we can start to think about how we are going to setup our tests for the feature.
+With the container running we can start to think about how we are going to set up our tests for the feature.
 The first thing is to bring the DynamoDB sdk to our project:
 ```
 implementation 'software.amazon.awssdk:dynamodb:2.4.0'
 ```